 Watch out, San Francisco — the name “Silicon Valley” is fast becoming synonymous with Mexico as Guadalajara makes a name for itself in the information technology sector.

-Thanks to a well-educated workforce, salaries at a third of those in the U.S., low kilowattage energy costs, and government subsidies, the Mexican city of Guadalajara now boasts a strong technology ecosystem that could soon rival that in Silicon Valley.
+Thanks to a well-educated workforce, salaries at a third of those in the U.S., low kilowattage energy costs, and government subsidies, the Mexican technology hub now boasts a strong technology ecosystem that could soon rival that in Silicon Valley.

 Over the last 50 years or so, Guadalajara has been consistently attracting big foreign names in tech, such as IBM and Motorola, which in turn has led to hundreds of software and electronics firms following, and creating an IT outsourcing industry now worth upwards of $12 billion a year.